Faculty and Fellows

 Darren Kew (PhD, Tufts University) is an associate professor of conflict resolution at the University of Massachusetts Boston.
 He studies the relationship between conflict resolution methods and democratic development in Africa.
 Much of his work focuses on the role of civil society groups in this development.
 He also monitored the last three Nigerian elections and the 2007 elections in Sierra Leone.

-Associate Professor Kew is author of numerous works on Nigerian politics and conflict resolution, including the forthcoming book, Democracy, Conflict Resolution, and Civil Society in Nigeria (Syracuse University Press).
+Darren is author of numerous works on Nigerian politics and conflict resolution, including the forthcoming book, Democracy, Conflict Resolution, and Civil Society in Nigeria (Syracuse University Press).
 His research interests include civil society, conflict prevention, and transnational civil society development; international security and crisis intervention in Africa; conflict resolution efforts as grassroots approaches to promoting democracy; conflict and democracy in Africa (especially Nigeria); culture, religion, and conflict resolution; international negotiation; and nation-building.

 Edmund Beard, now senior advisor in the Office of the President, University of Massachusetts, is the former chair of the Political Science Department and former director of the Master of Science in Public Affairs Graduate Program.